Relax and enjoy the carefree lifestyle of Mackinac Island in the fall. Ride the

 A trip to Mackinac Island is a like a trip back in time.
 From its bluff cottages to its quaint horse-drawn carriages (no cars are allowed on the island), this peaceful resort island offers a glimpse into life during a simpler and more genteel era.

 Upon arrival, we tour the Island via horse-drawn carriage and step back in time as you enjoy the atmosphere of this unique treasure.
-At the end of the tour, the carriage brings us to the crown jewel of Mackinac Island, The Grand Hotel, the world’s largest summer hotel, built in 1897, and our home for the next two nights.
+At the end of the tour, the carriage brings us to the Grand Hotel, the world’s largest summer hotel, built in 1897 and our home for the next two nights.
 Meals: B, D

 You will have the entire day at leisure on Mackinac Island.
 Browse the many shops, visit historic Fort Mackinac or rent bikes and peddle along the coast of Lake Huron.
 “The Grand” is a venerable island institution and the perfect place to enjoy a stroll in the beautifully landscaped gardens or enjoy afternoon tea.
 Don’t forget to sample the world-famous Mackinac Island fudge!
 During the day enjoy a private lecture with a local historian to learn the history of the island.
 Meals: B, D